 'No kids with special needs?'
-Mom fights talent scout who rejected her son
+Mom fights talent scout who rejected son

 Story highlights

-- Asher has Down Syndrome
+- Asher has Down syndrome

 - The agent assumed companies wouldn't want a special needs child